 Current Clinical Trials

-The treatments listed below have not been directly compared in randomized trials.[Level of evidence 3iiiD] Because of differences in patient selection, local expertise, and staging criteria, it is difficult to determine whether there are differences in disease control rates.
+The treatment options for stage I vaginal cancer have not been directly compared in randomized trials.[Level of evidence 3iiiD] Because of differences in patient selection, expertise in treating local disease, and staging criteria, it is difficult to determine whether there are differences in disease control rates.

-The treatments listed below have not been directly compared in randomized trials.[Level of evidence 3iiiD] As a result of differences in patient selection, local expertise, and staging criteria, it is difficult to determine whether there are differences in disease control rates.
-Radiation therapy is the most common treatment for patients with stage II vaginal cancer.
+The treatment options for stages II, III, and IVa vaginal cancer have not been directly compared in randomized trials.[Level of evidence 3iiiD] As a result of differences in patient selection, expertise in treating local disease, and staging criteria, it is difficult to determine whether there are differences in disease control rates.

-Current therapy is of unclear benefit for patients with Stage IVB disease.
-No established anticancer drugs can be considered of proven clinical benefit, although patients are often treated with regimens used to treat cervical cancer.
-(Refer to the PDQ summary on Cervical Cancer Treatment for more information.)
+For patients with stage IVb disease, current therapy is inadequate.
+No established anticancer drugs have demonstrated proven clinical benefit, although patients are often treated with regimens used to treat cervical cancer.

-Concurrent chemotherapy using 5-fluorouracil or cisplatin-based therapy and radiation is sometimes advocated, and, again, this is based solely on extrapolation from cervical cancer management strategies.[1,2,3] Experience is limited to small case series and the incremental impact on survival and local control is not well defined.[Level of evidence 3iiiDiv] Considering the rarity of these patients, they should be considered candidates for clinical trials to improve survival or local control.
-Information about ongoing clinical trials is available from the NCI Web site.
+Concurrent chemotherapy using fluorouracil or cisplatin-based therapy and radiation therapy is sometimes advocated on the basis of results extrapolated from cervical cancer management strategies.[1,2,3] (Refer to the PDQ summary on Cervical Cancer Treatment for more information.)
+Evidence is limited to small case series and the incremental impact on survival and local control is not well defined.[Level of evidence 3iiiDiv]

-Recurrence carries a grave prognosis.
-In a large series, only five of fifty patients with recurrence were salvaged by surgery or radiation therapy.
+In centrally recurrent vaginal cancers, some patients may be candidates for pelvic exenteration or radiation therapy.
+In a large series, only 5 of 50 patients with recurrence were salvaged using surgery or radiation therapy.
 All five of these salvaged patients originally presented with stage I or II disease and had tumor recurrence in the central pelvis.

-No established anticancer drugs can be considered of proven clinical benefit, although patients are often treated with regimens used to treat cervical cancer.
-(Refer to the PDQ summary on Cervical Cancer Treatment for more information.)
-If eligible, patients should be offered the option of participation in one of the ongoing clinical trials.
-Information about ongoing clinical trials is available from the NCI Web site.
+No established anticancer drugs have demonstrated proven clinical benefit, although patients are often treated with regimens used to treat cervical cancer.
+If patients are eligible, participation in ongoing clinical trials should be considered.
+Information about ongoing clinical trials is available from the NCI website.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.